Prenuptial Agreements: Who Needs It and How Do I Make One?

 - Care for children –If one spouse plans to leave his or her career to stay home with children, expectations for future alimony can be outlined in a prenup.
 Likewise, if one or both persons bring to the union children from a former relationship, a prenup can designate what happens to them and how they will be supported should the marriage dissolve.
 Should the parent die, a prenup can protect the children and designate any responsibilities the stepparent might have.

 - Expense– Divorce proceedings can be protracted, particularly if the separation is not amicable.
 Financial assets can take a big hit.
 By comparison, a prenuptial agreement that outlines expectations and the division of assets at the beginning of the marriage is relatively inexpensive.

 You and your partner should be open with each other when discussing a prenuptial or postnuptial agreement.
 At the Law Office of David Pedrazas, PLLC, we are able to offer our clients the exceptional legal guidance that they need when considering a prenuptial or postnuptial agreement.
 We know that our clients who are interested in these agreements often have very specific sets of goals in mind.
 We will work with you to help you understand everything these types of agreements can achieve for you, and then we will construct a strong agreement that can withstand challenges to its validity.

 Contact Salt Lake City Prenuptial Agreement Attorney David Pedrazas

 When you are considering a prenuptial or postnuptial agreement, having an experienced attorney as your guide can be the best step you can take toward making sure that you secure a valid, effective agreement.
 Attorney David Pedrazas has more than 20 years of experience working to help people’s family law goals become reality.
 Let him help you with your prenuptial or postnuptial agreement.
-Contact the Salt Lake City Law Office of David Padrazas, PLLC for a free introductory consultation by calling 801-263-7078 or contact us online.
+Contact the Salt Lake City Law Office of David Padrazas, PLLC for a Legal Case Review by calling 801-263-7078 or contact us online.